Counseling for First Responders

 Traumatic stress and fatigue associated with these jobs leads to higher than average rates of depression, alcohol and substance abuse, and marital tensions.

 Additionally, volunteers and many part-time employees in this field have little or reduced access to mental health and support.
 Families of First Responders also experience a significant unique stressor that others can’t understand: their loved one might not come home from work.
-These family members can also find compassion and support at Compass from a therapist who was a first responder, who remains married to one after 17 years, and is raising children who also experience the unique concerns and struggles associated with being part of a First Responder family.
+These family members can also find compassion and support at Compass from a therapist who are highly confidential and understand the unique concerns and struggles associated with being part of a First Responder family.